phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 ## What areas of the Norris Square Park neighborhood currently have wifi?

 The free public wifi network should be accessible in most areas of Norris Square Park.
-A two-year grant from the Digital Literacy Alliance is enabling us, in the first year, to connect at least 100 homes within a one-mile radius around Norris Square to high-speed internet, at no cost to the users, for at least the next decade (the length of the agreement with our bandwidth provider, PhillyWisper).
+Grant funding is enabling us to grow the network around Norris Square into Fairhill, connecting residents to high-speed internet, at no cost to the users, for at least the next decade (the length of the agreement with our bandwidth provider, PhillyWisper).
 Neighboring streets are currently receiving wifi, as will many of the homes and buildings in the area.
 For updates on upcoming installs and service expansions, [sign up for our newsletter](https://phillycommunitywireless.us5.list-manage.com/subscribe?u=7a97e4278a5833f5505a85940&id=6af414f631).

 ## What is the public wifi network name?